coffee2code/expandable-dashboard-recent-comments/readme.txt

 = Why don't I see the "Expand all" and "Collapse all" links at the bottom of the widget? =

-Assuming you are using a supported version of WordPress, this just means that none of the comments being listed have been excerpted, thus there is no need to be able to "Expand all" or "Collapse all" in this instance.
+Assuming you are using a supported version of WordPress and you have JavaScript enabled in your browser, this just means that none of the comments being listed have been excerpted, thus there is no need to be able to "Expand all" or "Collapse all" in this instance.

 = Why does either of the "Expand all" or "Collapse all" links appear grayed out? =